-Beached litter and microplastics
+Figure III.4

+Beaches and shorelines

-Information on litter accumulated on the surface of beaches is mostly limited to objects easily observed by the naked eye when inspecting beaches and therefore the information on beached plastics corresponds to meso and macrolitter (Table 2.1).
+Information on litter accumulated on the surface of beaches is mostly limited to objects easily observed by the naked eye when inspecting beaches, and therefore the information on beached plastics corresponds to meso and macrolitter (Table 2.1).
 Information concerning microplastics on beaches is gathered through the collection and analysis of sediment samples (beach sand) and is discussed in the Sediments subsection.